Lacey V. Murrow Memorial Bridge: History

 Construction of the bridge; photo taken one year after start of construction.

 The bridge was the brainchild of engineer Homer Hadley, who had made the first proposal in 1921.
 The bridge came about after intensive lobbying, particularly by George Lightfoot, who came to be called the "father of the bridge."
 Lightfoot began campaigning for the bridge in 1930, enlisting the support of Eastside businessman Miller Freeman.
-The proposed floating bridge was met with skepticism and was heavily criticized by The Seattle Times, which later issued an apology in a front-page edtiorial before it opened.
+The proposed floating bridge was met with skepticism and was heavily criticized by The Seattle Times, which later issued an apology in a front-page editorial before it opened.
 Construction began on January 1, 1939, and was completed by the Washington State Toll Bridge Authority in 1940.
 The project was partially financed by a bond issue of $4.184 million and the total cost, including approaches, was approximately $9 million.
 The bridge was built under a 1 1/2-year contract awarded to the Puget Sound Bridge and Dredging Company in the amount of $3.254 million.